bigdatavik/HEDIS-Quality-Dashboard/learning/README.md

 ### For Developers
 - Start with **Star Ratings Explained** to understand the business context
 - Review **HEDIS Measures Overview** to understand the data
+- Study **Notebook Pipeline Guide** to understand the data architecture
 - Explore **Project Enhancement Options** for implementation ideas

 ### For Business Stakeholders